tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - clustering genes/proteins into GO groups/signaling pathways relies on curation of these groups/pathways, could be supplemented by LSI/LSA (latent semantic analysis)
 # Emerging concepts in T cell receptor specificity: rationalizing and (maybe) predicting outcomes
 ## Rules are made to be broken and roles are not easily defined
- - example: A6 TCR recognizes HTLV-1 Tax<sub>11-19</sub> peptide presented by MHCI HLA-A*0201, surprisingly strongest interaction in interface is between CDR3 alpha and HLA-A2 (so peptide not involved surprisingly yet TCR is specific not degenerate)
+ - example: A6 TCR recognizes HTLV-1 Tax<sub>11-19</sub> peptide presented by MHCI HLA-A*0201, surprisingly strongest interaction in interface is between CDR3α and HLA-A2 (so peptide not involved surprisingly yet TCR is specific not degenerate)
 ## Rationalizing the specificity/cross-reactivity duality of TCRs
  - a single TCR has been shown to recognize > 1 million peptides
  - crossreactivity is needed as there are many more potential antigens than TCRs